-The FRUITY models include the formation of the 13C pocket in a self-consistent way based on a time-dependent overshoot mechanisms.
-The free overshoot parameter β in the exponentially decaying velocity function is set such as enough neutrons are released in order to maximize the production of s-process elements (see Cristallo et al. 2009 for details).
-On the other hand, in the Monash models the mixing of protons leads to the formation of 13C pockets is performed by adding an exponential profile of the proton abundance into the top layers of the He-intershell over an extent in mass $M{\rm mix}$, which is a free parameter.
+The FRUITY models include the formation of the C pocket in a self-consistent way based on a time-dependent overshoot mechanisms.
+The free overshoot parameter $\beta$ in the exponentially decaying velocity function is set so that enough neutrons are released in order to maximise the production of s-process elements (see Cristallo et al. 2009 for details).
+On the other hand, in the Monash models the mixing of protons leads to the formation of C pockets is performed by adding an exponential profile of the proton abundance into the top layers of the He intershell over an extent in mass $M{\text{mix}}$ , which is a free parameter.
 A detailed description of this method and related equations is given in Buntain et al. (2017).
 These authors also showed that varying the steepness of the exponential function or the variable $M{\rm mix}$ produces similar results in terms of the s-process abundance distribution.
-Here, we consider models where only M{mix} is varied and show them in Table 2.
-A few of the Monash models with the lowest mass or the highest metallicity were calculated including non-time-dependent overshoot by extending the base of the envelope by N{ov} (the value of which is indicated in the footnotes of Table 2) pressure scale heights during the TDU.
-This overshoot does not lead to the partial mixing needed to produce the 13C pocket, but has the effect of enhancing the TDU efficiency and produce C stars of low initial masses, as required by observations (see discussion in Kamath et al. 2012; Karakas and Lugaro 2016).
+We consider models in which only $M{\text{mix}}$ is varied and show these in Table 2.
+A few of the Monash models with the lowest mass or the highest metallicity were calculated including non-time-dependent overshoot, by extending the base of the envelope by $N{ov}$ (value indicated in footnotes of Table 2) pressure scale heights during the TDU.
+This overshoot does not lead to the partial mixing needed to produce the C pocket, but has the effect of enhancing the TDU efficiency and producing C stars of low initial masses, as required by observations (see discussion in Kamath et al. 2012; Karakas & Lugaro 2016).

-Careful comparisons between the two sets of models in relation to the s-process results can be found in Fishlock et al. (2014) and Karakas and Lugaro (2016).
-The main difference between the FRUITY and the Monash sets of models are the absolute values of the elemental abundances, i.e., the [X/Fe] ratios.
-The FRUITY models have typically lower abundances than the Monash models, depending on the size of M{mix} .
-For example, in the case of the 3 M{\odot} model of Z=0.014, the Monash model with $M{\rm mix} = 2 \times 10^{-3} M{\odot}$, results in [Ce/Fe] roughly 0.5 dex higher than the corresponding FRUITY model.
-This has been noted before and is due also to a different efficiency of the TDU.
-As demonstrated by Tables 1 and 2, the elements belonging to the first peak (Y and Zr) behave very similarly to each other, with [X/Fe] values mostly within 0.15 dex.
+Careful comparisons between the two sets of models in relation to the s-process results can be found in Fishlock et al. (2014) and Karakas & Lugaro (2016).
+The main difference between the FRUITY and Monash sets of models are the absolute values of the elemental abundances, i.e. the [X/Fe] ratios.
+The FRUITY models have typically lower abundances than the Monash models, depending on the size of $M{\rm mix}$ .
+For example, in the case of the $3 M{\odot}$ model of Z = 0.014, the Monash model with $M{\rm mix} = 2 \times 10^{-3} M{\odot}$ , results in [Ce/Fe] roughly 0.5 dex higher than the corresponding FRUITY model.
+This has been noted before and is also due to a different efficiency of the TDU.
+As demonstrated by Tables 1 and 2, the elements belonging to the first peak (Y and Zr) behave very similarly to each other and have [X/Fe] values mostly within 0.15 dex.
 The same applies to the elements belonging to the second peak (Ce and Nd), although some differences of up to 0.3 dex are present in this case in the Monash models of higher mass.

 The most obvious feature of both sets of models in Tables 1 and 2 is the shift of the peak abundance production from the first to the second and to the third s-process peak as the metallicity decreases.
-Figures 3 and 4 show the [Ce/Y] ratios as function of metallicity for all the models considered here.
-All the models up to 3 M{\odot} where the 13C is the main neutron source show the same trend with the [Ce/Y] ratios increasing with decreasing the
+Figures 3 and 4 show the [Ce/Y] ratios as function of metallicity for all the models considered.
+All the models up to $3 M{\odot}$ for which $^{13}$ C is the main neutron source show the same trend where the [Ce/Y] ratios increase with decreasing http://fruity.oa-teramo.inaf.it/

-2 http://fruity.oa-teramo.inaf.it/

-3 Another recent stellar AGB model yield set for different metallicities has been used in a focus study on the Galactic chemical evolution of heavy elements (Bisterzo et al. 2016), we do not consider it here since tabulated data are not available.
+&lt;sup>3 Another recent stellar AGB model yield set for different metallicities has been used in a focus study on the Galactic chemical evolution of heavy elements (Bisterzo et al. 2016), but we do not consider this yield set since tabulated data are not available.